Pattern Rigidity and the Hilbert-Smith Conjecture: Preliminaries

+Of these ingredients, the first two come from (a somewhat forgotten chapter of) algebraic topology, the next two from a very active new area of analysis on metric measure spaces, while the last comes from geometric group theory proper.
+Topological actions of finite groups on manifolds and homological consequences of actions of $p$-adics on manifolds form the two main ingredients for a proof of the Hilbert-Smith conjecture for bi-Lipschitz \cite{repovs} and quasiconformal \cite{martin-hs} actions.
+We first generalize the result of Martin \cite{martin-hs} to Ahlfors regular metric spaces that are boundaries of PD hyperbolic groups and obtain the following.

-{\bf Theorem \ref{hs} :} Let $(X, d, \mu )$ be an Ahlfors regular metric measure space such that $X$ is a homology manifold and $dim_H(X) < dim_t(X) +2$, where $dim_H$ is the Hausdorff dimension and $dim_t$ is the topological dimension.
-Then $(X, d, \mu )$ does not admit an effective $Z_{(p)}$-action by quasiconformal maps, where $Z_{(p)}$ denotes the $p$-adic integers.
-Hence any finite dimensional locally compact group acting effectively on $(X, d, \mu )$ by quasiconformal maps is a Lie group.
+{\bf Theorem \ref{hs} and Corollary \ref{hscor} :} Let $G$ be a Poincare duality hyperbolic group and $Q$ be a group of (boundary values of) quasi-isometries of $G$.
+Suppose $d$ is a visual metric on $\partial G$ with $ dim_{haus} < dim_t +2$, where $dim_{haus}$ is the Hausdorff dimension (cf. Definition \ref{haus-def}) and $dim_t$ is the topological dimension of $(\partial G,d)$.
+Equivalently suppose that $ACD(\partial G) < dim_t + 2$ where $ACD(\partial G)$ denotes the Ahlfors regular conformal dimension (cf. Definition \ref{acd}) of $\partial G$.
+Then $Q$ cannot contain a copy of $Z_{(p)}$, where $Z_{(p)}$ denotes the $p$-adic integers.
+Hence if $Q$ is finite dimensional locally compact, it must be a Lie group.